About town camps

 - Tangentyere Council and Central Australian Affordable Housing – Alice Springs

-- Aboriginal Housing NT
+- Aboriginal Housing NT.

 - test policy ideas, workshop a range of different scenarios and provide feedback directly to the Town Camps Futures Unit.

-- Department of the Chief Minister
+- Department of the Chief Minister and Cabinet

 - Department of Infrastructure, Planning and Logistics

-- Department of Trade, Business and Innovation
+- Department of Industry, Tourism and Trade.

 This artwork originated following a workshop between Aboriginal Interpreter Service and Town Camps Futures staff.